Legoclones/website/source/_posts/amactf-censored.md

 It would be backwards tho, let me explain.
 If we did `True/(_[False]=='a')`, then the denominator would evaluate to True, and the result would be `1/1`, so no error. **HOWEVER**, if the character was incorrect, then the result would be `1/0`, so an error was thrown.
 So now, we knew the character was correct if NO error was thrown.

 ### Scripting
 Some pretty heavy modifications were required to script this.
 In addition, instead of chaining together statements to get large numbers, I used the `while True` loop to my advantage and defined my own variables for numbers.
-I initially defined "primities":
+I initially defined "primitives":

 ```python
 # base numbers